 Test 1: Are you unmarried?
-You are "unmarried" for 2009 head of household purposes if you are any one of the following:
+You are "unmarried" for 2015 head of household purposes if you are any one of the following:

-- Single as of the end of 2009. - A widow or widower and your spouse died before 2009.
-If a dependent child lives with you, see 1.11 to determine if you may use the even more advantageous filing status of qualifying widow(er).
-If your spouse died in 2009, you are treated as married for the entire year and cannot qualify as a 2009 head of household, but a joint return may be filed (1.10). - Legally separated or divorced under a final court decree as of the end of 2009.
+- Single as of the end of 2015. - A widow or widower and your spouse died before 2015.
+If a dependent child lives with you, see 1.11 to determine if you may use the even more advantageous filing status of qualifying widow/widower.
+If your spouse died in 2015, you are treated as married for the entire year and cannot qualify as a 2015 head of household, but a joint return may - Legally separated or divorced under a final court decree as of the end of 2015.
 A custody and support order does not qualify as a legal separation.
 A provisional decree (not final), such as a support order pendente lite (while action is pending) or a temporary order, has no effect for tax purposes until the decree is made final. - Married but living apart from your spouse.
-You are considered unmarried for 2009 head of household purposes if your spouse was not a member of your household during the last six months of 2009, you file separate returns, and you maintain a household for more than half the year for a dependent child, stepchild, or adopted child.
+You are considered unmarried for 2015 head of household purposes if your spouse was not a member of your household during the last six months of 2015, you file separate 2015 returns, and in 2015 you maintained a household for more than half the year for a dependent child, stepchild, or adopted child.
 You are not considered to be "living apart" if you and your spouse lived under the same roof during the last six months of the year.
 A foster child qualifies if he or she was placed with you by an authorized placement agency, or by a court judgment, decree, or order.
-You must be able to claim the child as a dependent unless your spouse (the noncustodial parent) has the right to the exemption (21.7). - Married to an individual who was a nonresident alien during any part of 2009 and you do not elect to file a joint return reporting your joint worldwide income (1.5).
+You must be able to claim the child as a dependent unless your spouse (the noncustodial parent) has the right to the exemption (21.7). - Married to an individual who was a nonresident alien during any part of 2015 and you do not elect to file a joint return reporting your joint worldwide income (1.5).